uikit/uikit-site/docs/pages/divider.md

 <p class="uk-text-lead">Create dividers to separate content and apply different styles to them.</p>

+## Usage

-Usually a simple `<hr>` element is used to illustrate a separation of different content parts.
-This component allows you to add different styles to these dividers.
+You can use a simple `<hr>` element to illustrate a separation of different content parts on your pages.
+The Divider component allows you to add different styles to these dividers.

 ***